kkodachi/Vitis-HLS-Convolution/screenshots/task4/task4.md

 # Vivado Issues

 We attempted to synthesize overnight multiple times at on my home computer an in the lab.
-However synthesis crashed my home desktop and someone interfered with synthesis in the lab.
+However synthesis crashed my home desktop and someone interfered with synthesis overnight in the lab.
+More details in the report.

 As a result we were forced to prune a few layers so that synthesis could be done on my home computer. squeezenetsynthesis1.png and squeezenetsynthesis2.png show that we were successfully able to synthesize after reducing the model size slightly.